Brightscout/mattermost-plugin-exchange-calendar/README.md

 ## Overview

-This plugin supports a two-way integration between Mattermost and a Microsoft Exchange Server Calendar.
+This plugin supports a two-way integration between Mattermost and a Microsoft Exchange Calendar.
 For a stable production release, please download the latest version from the Plugin Marketplace and you can follow the instructions to [install](#installation) and [configure](#configuration) the plugin.

 **Note:** This plugin only supports the integration with on-premise Microsoft Exchange Server 2016+.
 For Azure/Office365 support please see [Mattermost Microsoft Calendar Plugin](https://github.com/mattermost/mattermost-plugin-mscalendar).